danielm/uploader/README.md

 Very ***configurable*** and easy to adapt to any ***Frontend*** design, and very easy to work along side any backend logic.

 The focus will be ***modern browsers***, but also providing a method to know when the plugin is not supported.
-The idea is to keep it simple and ***lightweight***, no need to add hacky code to unnecessary features for the web we have nowadays.
+The idea is to keep it simple and ***lightweight***, no need to add hacky code to add unnecessary features for the web we have nowadays.

 Basic Javascript knowledge is necesary to setup this plugin: how to set parameters, callbacks, etc.